fuzzzerd/fmdata/FakeTester.md

-Start of an in-memory fake implementation for testing.
+Start of an in-memory fake implementation for testing data access.
+Scripts, Containers, Globals are ignored, though some of those could be implemented as well.
+The objective here is to provide a base that can be tested against without hitting FileMaker data stores.

 ```csharp
 /// <summary>